How to Choose the Best Synthetic Motor Oil

 3. Pennzoil Platinum Full Synthetic Motor Oil

 Why We Love It: The Platinum Full Synthetic oil is designed to extend engine life while improving fuel economy.
 It comes in four viscosity grades and contains natural gas for optimal engine performance.
-It also contains high-performance additives that keep the pistons and engine parts clean, preventing deposit buildup.
+It also contains high-performance additives designed to help keep the pistons and engine parts clean, preventing deposit buildup.

 This formula has a lower price tag than similar products, offering great value for the money.
 And, according to the manufacturer, it delivers 40% better performance than conventional oil.
 We also like that it’s suitable for most types of engines, including older models, and offers superior protection against friction.